 PEI Canada Has More to Offer

-Music festivals, celebratory events, and world-renowned East Coast hospitality all help make PEI a culturally vibrant island filled with music, food, and dozens of historical points of reference.
+Music festivals, celebratory events, and world-renowned East Coast hospitality all help make Prince Edward Island Canada a culturally vibrant island filled with music, food, and dozens of historical points of reference.

-From shellfish festivals and seafood restaurants to the Fathers and Ladies of Confederation dressed in period costumes, or the marvel of St. Dunstan’s Basilica, there’s always something going on.
+From shellfish festivals and seafood restaurants to the Fathers and Ladies of Confederation dressed in period costumes or St. Dunstan’s Basilica, there’s always something going on.
 Charlottetown PEI is a historic gem carefully cradled on the waves of history and the cultural diversity that is Prince Edward Island.

 L.M.
 Montgomery once wrote, “Kindred spirits are not so scarce as I used to think.”
 She could very well have been writing her thoughts about your visit to Prince Edward Island, Canada.

 About Caravan Tours

 Caravan first opened its doors as a family-run, all-inclusive tour company back in 1952.
 Since then, we’ve grown to become one of North America’s most affordable fully guided tour companies.

 Each year we escort guests from all over the world to destinations in the United States, Central America, and Canada.
-We welcome you to join us on our tour of eastern Canada to see the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island.
+We welcome you to join us on our tour of east coast Canada to see the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island.

 Why Travel with Caravan?